Cyber Security CV & Resume Writing Guide

 9. Specify your academic background

 The dates of your academic accomplishments should also be listed backward.
-Don’t forget to tip your degree or major, the year you graduated, and the name and location of the institution you attended.
-Do not forget to include any relevant schoolwork or extracurricular activity.
+Remember to include your degree or major, the year you graduated, and the name and location of the institution you attended.
+Also, remember to include any relevant schoolwork or extracurricular activity.

 The most important points